Predicting Out-of-Domain Generalization with Neighborhood Invariance: Results

-In this section we examine factors that may affect the quality of the smoothness estimation generated from our measure.
-Since rerunning all of our experiments is too costly, we focus on evaluating CNN models trained on the sentiment analysis task.
-Specifically, we evaluate only on Amazon reviews of \texttt{toys} using a pool of CNN models trained on all other domains.
+In this section we examine factors that may affect the quality of neighborhood invariance estimation and its correlation with actual generalization.
+Since rerunning all of our experiments is too costly, we evaluate on \texttt{toys} Amazon reviews using a pool of CNN models trained on all other domains for the first three ablations, and on the Numbers datasets using NiN models trained on SVHN for the final two.

-\textbf{Test Dataset Size} \quad Does our manifold smoothness measure still correlate well when the test dataset is small?
+\textbf{Test Dataset Size:} Does our neighborhood invariance measure still correlate well when the test dataset is small?
 We randomly and iteratively subsample our test dataset of 2000 examples to reduce our dataset size down to 10 examples.
-We then measure our models' smoothness on each subsampled dataset and calculate the Micro $\tau$ on all models.
+We then measure our models' neighborhood invariance on each subsampled dataset and calculate the Micro $\tau$ on all models.
 Results are shown in Figure \ref{fig:dset_exp}.
-We find that for all neighborhoods, smaller datasets lead to noisier smoothness estimates and lower correlation.
+We find that for all neighborhoods, smaller datasets lead to noisier invariance estimates and lower correlation.
 As dataset size increases, correlation increases as well.

-\textbf{Number of Samples Generated} \quad How many examples do we need to sample from our neighborhood in order to generate a reliable smoothness estimate?
-We generate a varying number of samples for each test example, from a minimum of a single example to a maximum of 100 examples.
-We then estimate our smoothness measure with each set of neighborhood samples and calculate the micro $\tau$ as before.
+\textbf{Number of Transformations:} How many transformations do we need to sample in order to generate a reliable neighborhood invariance estimate?
+We sample a varying number of transformations for each test example, from a minimum of two transformations to a maximum of 100 transformations, then estimate our neighborhood invariance measure with each set of transformations on the entire test dataset and calculate the micro $\tau$.
+By default we always include the identity transformation.
 Results are shown in Figure \ref{fig:num_generated}.
-We find that our measure is surprisingly robust to the number of neighborhood samples, with only a small difference between 100 samples and a single sample.
-For all measures, correlation slightly increases as the number of samples increases and we achieve a better estimation of the true smoothness value.
+We find that our measure is surprisingly robust to the number of samples, with only a small difference between 100 and 2 transformations sampled.
+For all measures, correlation slightly increases as the number of samples increases and we achieve a better estimation of the true invariance value.